sharikul/Query.php/help/_query.md

 ```

 ## The `$extra_options` array
 It is here where you can modify the query to be executed.
-The array accepts these **nine** parameters:
+The array accepts these **ten** parameters:

 1. `action` (string) - The operation to be performed.
 Defaults to `SELECT`.
 2. `where` (string) - The condition of a `WHERE` clause.
 Write it as is, i.e. write the clause how you would write it in plain SQL - just exclude the 'WHERE' keyword!